vgmtrans/vgmtrans/src/value/formats/SculptSoftSnes/DriverNotes.md

 | WWF Super Wrestlemania | 11 / 11 | 3 clean; 3 allocation and 5 pitch-modulation warnings |

 The early revision adds 367 recognized sequences from 28 games, all with sound banks.
-Across all three revisions this is 589 recognized sequences from 46 games.
+The first three revisions account for 589 recognized sequences from 46 games.
 Recognition counts include partial sequences with the explicit limitations above; they do not imply complete support for every cue.